 Dilation and Curettage (D&C)The dilation and curettage procedure (D&C).
 This is a safe procedure that a woman may need to have performed for a variety of reasons such as irregularbleeding, bleeding after menopause, uterine fibroids or polyps, or a treatment when the source is already known.

-Ectopic PregnancyEctopic pregnancy is a condition in which a pregnancy develops outside of a woman's uterus.
-Causes of ectopic pregnancy include previous Fallopian tube infections (pelvic inflammatory disease, Chlamydia, gonorrhea), previous surgery to the abdomen, use of fertility medications, prior tubal pregnancy, and use of an IUD.
+Ectopic PregnancyEctopic pregnancy is a condition in which a pregnancy develops inside of a Fallopian tube or outside of a woman's uterus.
+Causes and risk factors for ectopic pregnancy include previous Fallopian tube infections (pelvic inflammatory disease, Chlamydia, gonorrhea), previous surgery to the abdomen, use of fertility medications, prior tubal pregnancy, and use of an IUD.
 Symptoms of ectopic pregnancy include pelvic pain and vaginal bleeding.
 If you suspect you have an ectopic pregnancy, medical care should be sought urgently.

 Expert Views and News

 - Blood Thinner Doesn't Prevent Miscarriages: Study

 - About 20% of White Women Smoke While Pregnant

 - Mom's Blood Sample Yields Unborn Baby's Genetics

 - Pregnancy After Miscarriage